aws/aws-sdk-js-v3/lib/lib-transfer-manager/README.md

 ### Instantiate the S3 Transfer Manager

-You can instantiate the transfer manager easily using the default settings:
+You can instantiate the transfer manager using the default settings:

 ```js
 import { S3TransferManager } from "@aws-sdk/lib-transfer-manager";